aayushaaj/lab-prac/README.md

 - `search` searches for a node with the given data in the list.
 Returns true if such a node is found and false otherwise.
 - `retrieve`: Searches for a node with the specified data.
 If found, sets outputPtr to this node and returns true.
 If not found, returns false.
 - `remove`: Searches for a node with the specified data and removes it if found.
 Updates the head or tail pointer if necessary.
 Returns true if the node was successfully removed, false otherwise.
+- `traverse`: Prints the info data of each node in the list, starting from the head.